Minimally Invasive Knee Replacement: What You Need to Know | KM NU Hospitals

 After the surgery, one may experience pain for which your healthcare provider will prescribe medicines.
 An imaging test such as an X-ray may be carried out to see the results of the surgery.

-Following the surgery, your movements may be restricted and you may be asked to use a cane, walker, or crutches for a few days so that undue weight does not fall on your legs.
 You may notice some fluid draining out from the site of incision, which is normal.
 Any increase in redness, inflammation, or draining of fluid should be brought to the notice of your healthcare professional.
 Keeping your follow-up appointments is important while you are in the recovering stage.

 After a week or so, the stitches or staples can be removed, after which a physical therapist can help you maintain your range of motion and strength.
 Often, a revision surgery may be needed at some point in the future.

-KM NU hospitals is an orthopedic multispecialty hospital situated in Ambur.
+KM NU Hospitals is an orthopedic multispecialty hospital situated in Ambur.
 This hospital is the first of its kind that specializes in knee pain treatment, especially knee replacement surgeries.
-To avail the best orthopedic treatment in Ambur, come and get expert consultation from the experts at KM NU hospitals!
+To avail the best orthopedic treatment in Ambur, come and get expert consultation from the experts at KM NU Hospitals!

 References: